Vlamonster/julia_sets_py/README.md

 # JuliaSets
-Small Python script to render Julia sets and the Mandelbrot set in an interactive GUI.
+Python script to render Julia sets and the Mandelbrot set in an interactive GUI.